PICT-Chunked-Backup-Project/.github/profile/README.md

 - **PII Data Detector**: Employs MiniLM-L6-v2 and KeyBERT for PII detection, categorizing risk levels and securing high-risk files with password protection.
 - **Abstractive Summarizer**: Uses PEGASUS for generating concise summaries, ensuring context relevance and key information extraction.
 - **Keyword Extractor**: Implements KeyBERT for generating simple tags from top-n keywords.
+- **Image Classification**: Utilizes MobileNet for descriptive tag generation on images, enhancing the system's capability to categorize and retrieve image files effectively.

 ## Repository Structure
 - `Client`: Contains all client-side scripts, ML models, and utilities for file processing and backup.